Skip to main content

 Stuart Love is our Chief Executive

 Stuart Love is our Chief Executive.
-Previously he headed up the City Management and Communities department overseeing a range of teams to deliver joined-up solutions to complex community problems, informed by improved business intelligence and underpinned by the corporate values and behaviours.
+Previously, he headed up the City Management and Communities department, overseeing a range of teams to deliver joined-up solutions to complex community problems, informed by improved business intelligence and underpinned by corporate values and behaviours.

 Stuart previously worked at Westminster City Council, from 2003 to 2006, as the head of Road Management and has held previous roles at Isle of Wight Council, between 2006 and 2013, and at Southampton City Council where he was Director of Place.